Top candlestick patterns traders should know

 The wicks should be levelled with each other; that is what forms the tweezer tops.
 In this pattern, the buyers tried to push the market to new highs twice but failed.
 The market then slid back to the first period open on the second candle.

-This symmetry indicates the momentum shift, indicating a potential downtrend could be expected.
+This symmetry indicates the momentum shift, indicating that a potential downtrend could be expected.

 Evening star

 The evening star pattern is the same as the morning star pattern, where three candles make up the pattern.
-The first candle will be a green or white bull candle, the second candle will be a small doji or spinning top candle, and the third will be a red or black bear candle.
+The first candle will be a green or white bull candle, the second a small doji or spinning top candle, and the third a red or black bear candle.

 The colour of the second candle isn’t as important; what is important is the size.
 It has to be a doji or spinning top.